 Bug 4: Administrator Open Redirect.

-The attacker could redirect the admin user to malicous site that can infect the admin’s computer with malware.
+Attacker redirects the admin user to malicious site.
+And, infecting the admin’s computer with malware.

 Learn More About WordPress